Plandroid Help Documentation

 User-drawn parts

-Some parts, such as ducting, pipes, line grilles and wires can be drawn by the user and have arbitrary shapes and lengths.
+Some parts, such as ducting, pipes, line grilles, wooden walkways, and wires can be drawn by the user and have arbitrary shapes and lengths.
 They can be dragged into the canvas as a unit length, or, more conveniently, you can use their draw tools to lay them out wherever you like.
+Drawn parts can have their lengths shown in their labels, controlled by an Options setting.
 Note that the duct is drawn with a red line indicating the end of a length, where a joiner is required.
+For flexible duct, you can use the Toggle Joiners (toggle joiners tool) toolbar tool to automatically add joiners at these points.
+Some drawn parts, such as round rigid ducting, have sticky lengths where the duct will snap-to whole lengths while you are drawing or editing them.
 Pipes (and pipe fittings) can be drawn wider than their actual diameter to make them more easily visible (5 times wider by default).
-Rigid ducting is drawn with one sheet metal cross fold between each handle - to add more sections, simply double click to add more handles (see below).
+Rigid ducting is drawn with one sheet metal cross fold between each handle point - to add more sections, simply double click to add more handle points (see below).

 Part drawing tools